-Screenshot 12.2: Using the dialog box to generate a new variable and compute its values
+Screenshot 12.2: Using the dialog box to generate a new variable and compute its values illustrated in Screenshot 12.2.
+One advantage is that it offers a list of mathematical functions which can be selected and pasted into the expression.

 The expression which follows the '=' sign can be as complicated as necessary.
 See Chapter 7 [Expressions], page 44, for a precise description of the language accepted.
 Normally it is easiest to enter the code directly, however there is a dialog box available if desired.
+This is

-$^{^2\,}$ Since BMI is a quantity with a ratio scale and has units, the term "index" is a misnomer, but that is what it is called.
+$^{^2}$ Since BMI is a quantity with a ratio scale and has units, the term "index" is a misnomer, but that is what it is called.